luoxiaobatman/publisher/docs/网络/IPV6.md

 - Stateless DHCPv6: In this mode, the host generates its own IPv6 address using SLAAC, while the DHCPv6 server only provides additional network configuration information, such as DNS server addresses.
 This mode combines the benefits of SLAAC with the centralized management of network configuration details.

 Both SLAAC and DHCPv6 can be used in the same network, depending on the desired level of control and management for IPv6 address assignment and network configuration.

+Yes, just like IPv4, IPv6 addresses can also be assigned using the Dynamic Host Configuration Protocol (DHCP).
+The IPv6 version of the protocol is known as DHCPv6.

+DHCPv6 can automatically assign

+Yes, just like IPv4, IPv6 addresses can also be assigned using the Dynamic Host Configuration Protocol (DHCP).
+The IPv6 version of the protocol is known as DHCPv6.

+DHCPv6 can automatically assign entire IPv6 addresses to clients, or it can assign network prefixes to routers, which can then assign the rest of the address locally.
+This is unlike IPv4 where DHCP only assigns full addresses to clients.

+Additionally, DHCPv6 provides other network configuration information to clients as well, such as the addresses of DNS servers.

+It's important to note, however, that unlike in IPv4 networks, where DHCP is often the primary means of address assignment, in IPv6 networks, address assignment can also be done via Stateless Address Autoconfiguration (SLAAC), where nodes assign themselves an address, or through a combination of DHCPv6 and SLAAC.
+The choice between DHCPv6, SLAAC, or a combination, can depend on the specific needs and design of the network.

 ### how human visit ipv6